He killed her husband. Now she may have to pay his back taxes

 But Wright is hoping a little-known Tennessee code that deems a property an environmental hazard will help in her efforts.

-“So according to the code annotated it says the penalties, the interest, the attorney fees, the weeds all of that the expenses of that which they put on the tax bill that can be waived,” Moore said.
+"So according to the code annotated it says the penalties, the interest, the attorney fees, the weeds all of that the expenses of that which they put on the tax bill that can be waived," Wright said.

 — By Jerrita Patterson